promt0/text-editor/README.md

 # text-editor
-A terminal based text editor written in C. Created for learning purposes.
+A terminal based text editor written in C. Created for learning purposes :)